 “I leveraged everything I owned back then to buy and just got lucky.” – In response to how you were so fortunate to have bought so long ago.

-“There’s so much maintenance costs.
+“There's so many maintenance costs.
 My house is a money pit.
-It’s often times better to be a renter.” – In response to a renter who may be envious that you own your home.
+It's often times better to be a renter.” – In response to a renter who may be envious that you own your home.

 “Landlords are greedy and evil.” – In response to renters bashing landlords for raising the rent.

-Talking About Early Retirement
+Stealth Wealth When Talking About Early Retirement

 “I'm unemployed and looking for work.” – In response to someone asking why you never seem to work even though you saved up enough so you don't have to.